b-m-f/wired/README.md

 This software will read a `.toml` file and generate WireGuard configurations for a Server-Client network:
 - Clients can talk to all servers
-- Server can talk to all clients
+- Servers can talk to all clients
 - Clients can not talk to each other
 - Servers can not talk to each other